 condos.
 Additionally, surfing

 was on my bucket list of things to do in life, so that was booked as well.
 Otherwise, I was fine with winging it, specifically regarding restaurant reservations.
 How hard would it be to find food, at least somewhere?
-When traveling to Hawaii, or anywhere for that matter, that is a big question for me: book ahead of time or wing it?
+When traveling to Hawaii, or anywhere for that matter, a big question for me: book ahead of time or wing it?
 I went with a combination, which is typically how I do it.

 What to Wear, What to Wear

 Fashion is a big deal for me on vacation, and everyday for that matter.
 Assembling an outfit is something I thoroughly enjoy, as I am not a yoga pants kind of person.
 Unless I'm actually doing yoga.
 Comfort is key, and what you don't have to sacrifice is looking good.
 I bought a couple of new items like a cliche Hawaiian shirt and a dress from Madewell.
 Preparing to travel to Hawaii was a deliberate decision of what to take and, more importantly, what not to take.
 Bottom line: it can be overkill if you're not careful.
 Below is a good list of what to pack when you do travel to Hawaii:

 - Swimsuits and cover ups.
 A cute one, a practical one, and maybe a one-piece.
 So 2-3 in all.

 - Shorts.
 I like Patagonia.
 Depending on how many days you go, divide it in 2 and bring that many shorts.

 - T-shirts.
 I like cute ones.
 Maybe with wording (you know, like "SUPERSTAR" or something, or a good old plain white tee with a cute fit.
 I should’ve brought more.
 Bring as many as days you’ll be there.
 They can double as a cover up for a meal.

 - Sandals.
 One for the beach and one cute but comfortable pair.
 Invest in a good pair.
 Brands I like are in my other blog about my favorite shoe brands.